thatvirdiguy/thatvirdiguy.github.io/_posts/2022-02-16-hack-the-box:-lame.md

 [Feb 16 00:41:01.025] [ message] [VGAuthService] SAML_Init: Allowing 300 of clock skew for SAML date validation
 [Feb 16 00:41:01.025] [ message] [VGAuthService] BEGIN SERVICE
 ```

+I spent some time googling what this "`VGAuthService`" is, what this log file is telling us, etc., but all in vain.
+This wasn't the way to approach the problem.
+I realised that when, frustated I wasn't getting anywhere on this "easy" machine, I noticed the "`lame server (Samba 3.0.20-Debian)`" next to the IPC-type shares in the output of that `smbclient -L` command run.

+Ran a searchsploit for "samba 3.0"——

 ```
 ┌──(thatvirdiguy㉿kali)-[~]